LILOZI/SystemPrograming2_Ex1/README.md

 +**getNumVertices** - Return the amout of vertices in the graph.
 +**getWeight** - Given to positive integers the function will return the weight of the edge between them.

-To see more of the Graph functions and understand further the implementation be sure to check the Graph.cpp and Graph.hpp which are thoroughly documented.
+To see more of the Graph functions and understand further the implementation be sure to check the [Graph.hpp](https://github.com/LILOZI/SystemPrograming2_Ex1/blob/main/Graph.hpp) and [Graph.cpp](https://github.com/LILOZI/SystemPrograming2_Ex1/blob/main/Graph.cpp) which are thoroughly documented.

 ## Algoriths
 Set of function that you can use on any graph implemention that supports a certain interface.